Bappy38/devTinder-dashboard/Tasks.md

 - Implement Requests component to show all the connection requests
 - Implement SignUp component
 - Implement Chat Component
 - Ensure Scalability in Chat Component.
 What if user scrolls up thousands of messages?
+Implement Virtualization